Teaching fellow

-A teaching fellow (sometimes referred to as a TF) is an individual at a higher education institution, including universities, whose role involves teaching and potentially pedagogic research.
-The work done by teaching fellows can vary enormously from institution to institution, depending on the requirements and position of individual institutions.
+A teaching fellow (sometimes referred to as a TF) is an individual at a higher education institution, including universities, whose work involves teaching and potentially pedagogic research.
+The work done by teaching fellows can vary significantly from institution to institution, depending on the requirements and position of each one.

 United Kingdom and Ireland

 In the UK and Ireland, teaching fellows are typically full members of academic staff who are involved in teaching.
 Teaching fellows can undertake the full range of teaching, pastoral and administrative duties, and can also be involved in research activity, specifically pedagogic research.
 Their responsibilities can include developing innovative learning materials, mentoring colleagues and contributing to staff development activities, shaping the faculty's and the university's agenda in learning and teaching and spreading good practice in learning, teaching and assessment.
 Other UK institutions may use the title of teaching fellow as an additional accolade, awarded to a member of academic staff who has shown excellence in teaching.

 Teaching fellows may have the same rank and pay as 'traditional' research-active academic staff, although this depends on the attitude of the individual department and the institution.
 The equivalence in rank and status is relatively new in some institutions, since teaching fellows in the past were sometimes paid at a grade lower than their research-active colleagues.

 Teaching fellows are present at a number of institutions across the UK.
 Institutions such as UCL as well as The Robert Gordon University in Aberdeen and the universities of Aberdeen, Stirling, Bristol, Manchester and Newcastle all employ academics known as teaching fellows.
 Thus, a senior teaching fellow may have the same salary, status and teaching responsibilities as a senior lecturer.
 Teaching fellows in institutions such as the University of Aberdeen may also potentially reach the rank of professor.

 The University of Reading runs a University Teaching Fellowship scheme that was launched in 2007/8.
 The scheme is open to academic and support staff across the university and it has awarded so far 21 University and 11 Early Career Teaching Fellowships since it was launched.
 The criteria for the scheme is consistent with the Higher Education Academy's National Teaching Fellowship Scheme (NTFS).